|

 There will be a special presentation of flowers and a May Crowning of our Blessed Mother by children and adults.
 Fifteen decades of the Rosary will be prayed while processing around the church block with a statue of our Blessed Mother.
 The Rosary will also be prayed inside the church for those who prefer not to walk.
 In case of rain, the procession will be held within the church.

-at Multicultural Center
+LAMP workshop at Multicultural Center on May 3

 MADISON -- The Latin American Mission Program (LAMP) workshop will be held at the Catholic Multicultural Center, 1862 Beld St., on Saturday, May 3.
 The workshop will include a Spanish Mass, travel information, teaching ideas, arts and crafts ideas, experiences of former volunteers, and an opportunity to meet the volunteers for this year.